Alright, enough of the administrivia, it's time to play a game!

 If it's your first game, agree on a number of Game Turns to play and just see who has killed more points at the end.
 That's the winner!

 Most missions will have some way of defining a player as either Attacker or a Defender.
 The Attacker generally has Initiative unless the mission specifies otherwise.
-In the event that a mission does not specify Initiative, use Random Selection to determine a player to have Initiative.
+In the event that a mission does not specify Initiative, randomly select a player to have Initiative.